abhisha1991/w266_final_project/analysis/README.md

 pegasus-google-xsum

 This summary failed to capture the main highlight - that ISIS had already killed over 2000 people and it is unclear what will happen to the other kidnapped Assyrians.
-Full context here.
+Full context [here](https://github.com/abhisha1991/w266_final_project/blob/main/analysis/contexts/isis.txt)

 ### Summary Length vs Summary Quality